 The Saucony Triumph 22 is designed for runners seeking a max-cushioned, comfortable experience on long or relaxed runs.
 For the first time in the Triumph series, this shoe uses a version of Saucony's PEBA-based PWRRUN PB foam for its midsole, otherwise found in their more premium shoes like the Saucony Endorphin Speed 4.
 This shoe aims to deliver effortless transitions and reliable performance, whether you're hitting the pavement for recovery miles or leisurely runs.

-The Saucony Triumph 22 is an inadequate option for marathon racing due to its considerable weight, which can be a limiting factor for long-distance runs where lighter shoes are more efficient.
+The Saucony Triumph 22 is not primarily designed for marathon racing due to its considerable weight, which can be a limiting factor for long-distance runs where lighter shoes are more efficient.
 Additionally, it lacks a plate in the midsole to add snappiness.
 However, the shoe offers good cushioning and lateral stability, providing comfort and support during extended runs.

 Premium foam provides better energy return.